V-Ray training, teaching techniques for creating photo-realistic 3D architectural and interior design scenes from your SketchUp models.

 Our SketchUp – Rendering with V-Ray course teaches you how to use SketchUp in conjunction with V-Ray to create scenes incorporating features such as:

 - Moving cameras.

-SketchUp – Rendering with V-Ray training is available on-request only, i.e. one-to-one training or a ‘closed’ course for your group.
-We don’t currently offer scheduled (public) SketchUp – Rendering with V-Ray courses.
-We can host the training at one of our centres, or your venue anywhere in the UK.
-Please contact us for a quote.
+SketchUp – Rendering with V-Ray training is arranged on-request, i.e. one-to-one training or a ‘closed course’ for your group.
+We can provide your training in-class at one of our centres, at your venue, or online.

 Training guide and certificate